 Different types of coffee are served in different cups and are made in different styles that result in different levels of caffeine in them.

-Some of the different types of coffees are given below that will give you an idea about milligrams of caffeine in a cup of coffee.
+Some of the different types of coffees are given below that will give you an idea about the milligrams of caffeine in a cup of coffee.
 The measurements are done according to caffeine in 8 oz of coffee.

 1. Caffeine in Brewed Coffee